FireWater11/FireWater11/README.md

 ## Hi, my name is Luidi Augusto!

-# I am a Back-End developer, specializing in Java and its Spring framework.
+# -> I am a Back-End developer, specializing in Java and the Spring framework, with a focus on developing web applications.